Antiques Roadshow guest floored by value of old Rolex watch

-WEST FARGO, N.D.
-(AP) — An “Antiques Roadshow” guest in North Dakota was floored when he found out the current value of a Rolex watch he purchased while serving in the military more than four decades ago.
+WEST FARGO, N.D. — An “Antiques Roadshow” guest in North Dakota was floored when he found out the current value of a Rolex watch he purchased while serving in the military more than four decades ago.

 The man, identified only as David on an episode that aired Monday, said he paid $345.97 for the watch in 1974 while serving in the Air Force.

-He said planned to use the watch to scuba dive, but decided it was too nice for the water and tucked it away in a safe deposit box until he brought it to a show taping in West Fargo.
+He said he planned to use the watch to scuba dive, but decided it was too nice for the water and tucked it away in a safe deposit box until he brought it to a show taping in West Fargo.

 Appraiser Peter Planes told David the watch was similar to one once worn by Paul Newman that auctions for $200,000.
 And because it had the tiny word “Oyster” inscribed on the face that made it “extremely, extremely rare,” which could double the value.